About Us Contact Shop

 Songshan Cultural & Creative Park

-Originally a tobacco factory back in 1937, it is now a place with gardens, cultural events, a small pond, and eateries.
-It may be within the city, but it’s a great place to get away from the rush of Taipei.
+Originally a tobacco factory back in 1937, it’s now a place with gardens, cultural events, a small pond, and eateries.
+It may be within the city, but it’s a great place to get away from the rush of the city and relax after exploring Taipei .

 Yue Yue